mparulski/es-project-maker/README.md

   - --webpackConfig

-- For
-  - --react=true
+- If react is enabled:
     - install dependencies and add dependencies to package.json/package-lock.json
+    - enable rules for eslint
-    - enables New JSX Transform in babel configuration
+    - enable New JSX Transform in babel configuration
-    - enables ReactJS/JSX options in prettier configuration
+    - enable ReactJS/JSX options in prettier configuration

 ### webpack local build
 Run npm script "start"